 - SAFE Kids USA® also offers resources on fire prevention.

-Fact Sheets on Fire Safety - easy to read fact sheets on fire safety from the Massachusetts Department of Public Health in a variety of languages.
+- Multi-Lingual and Multi-Cultural Fire Safety - easy –to-read fact sheets on fire safety in a variety of languages.

 - Student Awareness of Fire Education (S.A.F.E.) - Many fire departments work with classroom teachers to present fire safety lessons through this program.

 - Resources for Fire Educators – DFS resources for fire educators to help them develop fire safety programs including the Curriculum Planning Guidebook, Fire Safety Houses, and other educational tools.

 Call 1-877-9NO-FIRE to reach the Public Education Hotline in the Division of Fire Safety.